JetBrains/kotlin-web-site/docs/reference/java-interop.md

 Kotlin types.
 Currently, the compiler supports the [JetBrains flavor of the nullability annotations](https://www.jetbrains.com/idea/help/nullable-and-notnull-annotations.html)
 (`@Nullable` and `@NotNull` from the `org.jetbrains.annotations` package).

+[//]: # (TODO ATM there're plenty of annotations supported.
+This section should be updated accordingly.)

 ## Mapped types

 Kotlin treats some Java types specially.
 Such types are not loaded from Java "as is", but are _mapped_ to corresponding Kotlin types.